 GeneCards Summary for QTRT1 Gene

 QTRT1 (Queuine TRNA-Ribosyltransferase Catalytic Subunit 1) is a Protein Coding gene.
-Among its related pathways are tRNA processing and Gene Expression.
+Among its related pathways are Gene Expression and tRNA processing.
 GO annotations related to this gene include queuine tRNA-ribosyltransferase activity.
 An important paralog of this gene is QTRT2.